awwright/jsonschemaparse/README.md

 ### Parser#value

-If `keepValue: true` was passed in `options`, the parsed value will be available here.
+If `parseValue: true` was passed in `options`, the parsed value will be available here.

 ### Parser#on('startObject', function() )